akyrillidis/comp545/grading.md

 The grade is based on the following factors:

 - 5% participation and attendance.
-- 10% scribing of notes.
-- 15% paper reviews - students will submit a review almost each week.
-- 20% presentations
+- 25% presentations
-- 50% final project
+- 70% final project

 The instructor reserves the right to curve the scale dependent on overall class scores at the end of the semester.
 The course has the format of "Satisfactory/Unsatisfactory", but the instructor will probably provide unofficially letter grades.